Log home kitchen design is one of the complex and fun parts of the building process. Here’s how to get the kitchen of your dreams.

 “The open concept kitchen allows everyone to join in the cooking, but the mess that can sometimes accompany the prep work needs to be addressed,” says JoLynn Johnson, president of Crystal Kitchen Center in Crystal, Minnesota.
 “Today’s custom kitchen often includes a butler’s pantry for preparation, assembly, and storage of food.
 This additional cupboard space can make up for the lack of it in the main kitchen.”

 Multiple workstations also come into play, and compatible appliances should be placed near each other for convenience.

 Your kitchen decorating style should be in harmony with the rest of the living space.
 The style can be carried out in details such as counter edging, cabinet molding, and floor material.

-Custom wood homes are particularly suited for natural material accents such as eucalyptus wood cabinets, bamboo floors, and concrete counters.
+Log homes are particularly suited for natural material accents such as eucalyptus wood cabinets, bamboo floors and concrete counters.

 5. Technology & Appliances.